BitFolio/ChatGPT-Misc-Prompts/README.md

 The ChatGPT model is a large language model trained by OpenAI that is capable of generating human-like text.
 By providing it with a prompt, it can generate responses that continue the conversation or expand on the given prompt.

 In this repository, you will find a variety of prompts that can be used with ChatGPT.
-We encourage you to add your own prompts to the list, and to use ChatGPT to generate new prompts as well.
+We encourage you to add your own prompts to the list and to modify or improve the existing prompts.

 # How to Contribute
 We welcome contributions to our open source project!
 Here's how you can get started: